 The reason why we like to keep windows closed at the William Gates Building, is to conserve energy.
 The Building Mangement System, which controls the climate in the Building, helps with this aim:

 - warm air is blown into your room via the floor vents

-- cool air is generated by use of the chilled beam control on the wall next to the light switch in your room
+- cool air is generated by use of the chilled beam control (Oventrop valve) on the wall next to the light switch in your room

 - both of these are adjustable

-With this warming and cooling system in place, you can perhaps begin to understand how leaving a window open for long periods of time while the building is heating in the winter, or cooling in the summer, leads to a huge waste of energy.
+With these control systems in place, you can perhaps begin to understand how opening a window open for long periods of time while the building is heating in the winter, or cooling in the summer, would lead to a huge waste of energy.

 A large fraction of the energy consumed in our building powers our IT infrastructure.
 Therefore, where possible, computing infrastructure should be turned off when not in use.